QomOSC/old-blog/README.md

 Remember, you must have MongoDB installed on your machine.

-And to run the project, run `npm run devserver` command.
+And to run the project, run `gulp full:dev && npm run devserver` command.

 [Contributing](https://github.com/QomOSC/blog/blob/master/CONTRIBUTING.md)